Republican US House Speaker Johnson nears choice on avoiding gov't shutdown

 WASHINGTON, Nov 8 (Reuters) - Speaker Mike Johnson told key Republican members of the U.S. House of Representatives on Wednesday that he will decide within the next two days on a path to avert a potential government shutdown, according to lawmakers.

 The Republican-controlled House and Democratic-led Senate have just over a week to agree on a stopgap spending measure to keep federal agencies open after current funding expires on Nov.
+17. The House could vote on such a plan on Tuesday, three days before the deadline, according to some lawmakers.

-17. Despite signs of some bipartisan talks between the chambers, Johnson has been focused on finding a solution that his 221-212 House Republican majority can accept.
+Despite signs of some bipartisan discussion between the chambers, Johnson is focused on his own 221-212 House majority, which is struggling to agree on detailed spending plans for the fiscal year ending Sept.
+30, 2024.

+In May, Democratic President Joe Biden and then-House Speaker Kevin McCarthy set a $1.59 trillion discretionary spending budget.
+Hardline Republicans later removed McCarthy as speaker and now are pushing for an additional $120 billion in cuts.

-Johnson told top Republican members of the House Appropriations Committee that he would decide on a stopgap measure within 24 to 48 hours, according to lawmakers who met with him behind closed doors in the U.S. Capitol on Wednesday.
+Johnson told top Republican members of the House Appropriations Committee that he would decide on a stopgap measure within 24 to 48 hours, according to lawmakers who met with him behind closed doors on Wednesday.

-Another appropriations panel member, Representative Andy Harris, told reporters: "The speaker said, you know, he's going to make a decision by the weekend."
+"The speaker said, you know, he's going to make a decision by the weekend," Representative Andy Harris, told reporters.

-Republican lawmakers said Johnson needs to decide quickly to ensure the House can vote on the stopgap measure, known as a continuing resolution or "CR," by Tuesday, citing a House rule requiring legislation to undergo a 72-hour review period before voting can commence.

-"He has to decide within, like, 24 hours, because then you've got to write the CR and then you've got to put it out," said Representative Mike Simpson, another Republican appropriator.

 The choice will test Johnson's effectiveness as the top Republican in Congress, just two weeks after he was chosen following nearly a month of Republican infighting.

-Johnson's predecessor, Kevin McCarthy, was ousted on Oct.
-3, days after Republicans failed to agree on a stopgap measure and had to rely on Democratic support to avert a shutdown on Oct.
-1.
+McCarthy was ousted on Oct.
+3 days after Republicans failed to agree on a stopgap measure and had to rely on Democratic support to avert a shutdown.

+Some Republicans have called for any stopgap measure to include spending cuts and conservative policy priorities that Democrats reject outright.

+"They will not change our position by threatening a shutdown.
+They will not extract any ransom note from us," House Democratic leader Hakeem Jeffries told reporters.

 Johnson, 51, a relative novice in leadership politics with few political enemies, continues to enjoy goodwill within the fractious House Republican caucus.

+The Senate, meanwhile, has passed three appropriations bills with strong bipartisan support and could begin moving forward on a stopgap measure this week.

-Senate Majority Leader Chuck Schumer, the top Democrat in Congress, stressed the importance of bipartisanship, warning that a House bill passed with only Republican votes "is not going to be a very good way to move things forward.
+Senate Majority Leader Chuck Schumer, the top Democrat in Congress, indicated this week that staff of the top party leaders in the House and Senate are in discussion about averting a shutdown.

-"The four corners are talking," said Schumer, using a term that refers to Johnson, Senate Republican leader Mitch McConnell, House Democratic leader Hakeem Jeffries and himself.

-"We hope we can get bipartisan agreement to move forward as quickly as possible," the New York Democrat told reporters.
+"We hope we can get bipartisan agreement to move forward as quickly as possible," Schumer told reporters.

 (Reporting by David Morgan; Editing by Scott Malone and David Gregorio)